Buchel9844/Density-dependentFunctions/README.md

 Authorship of code: R Code was written by Lisa Buche.

+A shiny App is available to display the 4 different functions of neighbourhood density-dependency.
+To play with the shiny app - run the "shiny/functions.R" code in a Rstudio session.
+Or open the webpage: https://lisa-buche.shinyapps.io/shiny/
-The Folder "Shiny" contains the code to run the ShinyApp, which is also available online
+The Folder "Shiny" contains the code to run the ShinyApp.

 Details of R script and their function in the folder CODE: